berzel/paynow-php/README.md

 Getting/Creating an instance of the paynow class is really simple, you just use the `getInstance()` method, which accepts

-two parameters.
-In its most basic form you just specify the id, key and paynow endpoint to initiate the transaction, of your
+three parameters.
+In its most basic form you just specify the id, key and paynow endpoint to initiate the transaction, of

-paynow integration.
+your paynow integration.
 You can retrieve your Paynow app id and app key from the Paynow control panel.

 ```php
 $paynow = Paynow::getInstance($appId, $appKey, $initUrl);